Stuffed Portobellos Make Great Side Dishes

 - Cook for another three or four minutes after flipping the mushroom.

 - Once the mushroom has been turned over, the chef can either add the stuffing mixture or wait until the mushrooms have been removed from the grill.
 The filling is added when the mushroom is turned over in the recipe described here.
-This manner, the filling warms up alongside the mushroom.
+In this manner, the filling warms up alongside the mushroom.

 Notes for Preparing Pico de Gallo Stuffed Portobello Mushrooms